jjneely/whisper-backup/README.md

 ===============

-I needed a handy way to backup my Graphite cluster to reliable storage such as Amazon S3 or OpenStack Swift.
+I needed a handy way to backup my Graphite cluster to reliable storage such as Amazon S3, Google Cloud Storage, or OpenStack Swift.
 Also, the ability to restore that data in a sane away.
+Hence, I wrote `whisper-backup`.

 Examples
 --------